codio/codio-api-js/README.md

 ```
 `yamlConfig` Directory shoudl contain yaml files in the next format:
 `assignment` - id of the assignment to publish
+`assignmentName` - or name of the assignment to publish
 `section` - section name or array of paths to the section
 `paths` - an array of files that needs to be exported, `.guides` is exported fully to all assignments